Friday, December 24, 2010

 Figure 3: Separate directories for each virtual server and for each day

-Setting up Usage Analysis Processing
+Figure 5: Configure Usage Analysis Processing page

-View Site Usage Report
+Figure 8: Site Usage Report page

 Figure 9: Different reports available